There are different admission requirements for students with Dutch and non-Dutch diplomas. Read on to see what applies to you:

 - Enrolment request via Studielink

-This works as follows: you enrol via Studielink(opens in new window) and indicate that you would like to begin your study in the main phase of the programme.
-Within a few working days, the Central Student Administration will inform you whether your request has been granted or denied, or let you know that you must submit a request to the programme.
+Enrol via Studielink(opens in new window) and indicate that you would like to begin your study in the main phase of the programme.
+Within a few working days, the Central Student Administration will inform you whether your request has been granted or denied, or let you know that you must submit a special request to the programme.

 - Assessment by the programme